delb-xml/delb-py/docs/design.rst

   with an XML declaration.
 - Comment and processing instruction nodes are shadowed by default, see :func:`delb.altered_default_filters` on how to make them accessible.
-- CDATA and Processing Instruction nodes are not accessible at all, but are retained and appear in serializations; unless you **[DANGER ZONE]** manipulate the tree (and you want that often).
+- CDATA nodes are not accessible at all, but are retained and appear in serializations; unless you **[DANGER ZONE]** manipulate the tree (and you want that often).
 Depending on your actions you might encounter no alterations or a complete loss of these nodes within the root node. **[/DANGER ZONE]**

 If you need to apply bad practices anyway, you can fall back to tinker with the lxml objects that are bound to :attr:`TagNode._etree_obj`.